 Before digital expense management software was readily available, employees used to have to pay out of pocket, keep hold of paper receipts, file an expense report and then claim the expenses back upon return.

 Although this method is still used by some businesses today, it’s often time-consuming and prone to human error.

 Tide’s company expense cards can be loaded with your chosen budget before employees depart.
-You can order Team Cards from Tide and monitor travel spend in real-time.
+You can order Expense Cards from Tide and monitor travel spend in real-time.
 You can then leverage this travel data to inform future travel decisions and save money where it matters.